 Singapore is a foodie’s paradise when it comes to eating out, with dining spots catering for all tastebuds and lifestyle choices.
-Think that you’ll be short of places to munch on meat-free grub?
-You’ll be chuffed to discover that heaps of restaurants, cafes, bars and even curry houses have brilliant menus when it comes to veggies.
-Read on for our huge guide to awesome vegetarian restaurants in Singapore, to prove that going green isn’t as hard as you think.
+Think that you’ll be short of places to munch on healthier, meat-free grub?
+You’ll be chuffed to discover that heaps of restaurants, cafes, bars and even curry houses have brilliant menus loaded with satisfying veggies.
+If you think it’s time to add more plant-based foods to your life, or go all the way with a meat-free lifestyle read on for our huge guide to awesome vegetarian and vegan restaurants in Singapore, to prove that going green isn’t as hard as you think.

 Afterglow, 24 Keong Saik Road, Singapore 089131, p.
 6224 8921.

-Okay, so Pollen isn’t exactly 100% vegetarian, but you certainly can’t pass up the dishes on the vegetarian menu by chef Steve Allen (of London’s Michelin-starred Gordon Ramsay).
-Arguably the fanciest restaurant of the lot, this gorgeous establishment in Gardens by the Bay features fine plates like beetroot risotto, homemade ricotta, and cereal mix, as well as salted egg and sweet potato sabayon, dukkah, and apricots – a perfect venue for special occasions.
+Okay, so Pollen isn’t exactly 100% vegetarian, but you certainly can’t pass up the dishes on the vegetarian ala carte menu by chef Steve Allen (of London’s Michelin-starred Gordon Ramsay).
+Arguably the fanciest restaurant of the lot, this gorgeous establishment in Gardens by the Bay features fine plates like pea risotto, salt-baked celeriac, as well as roasted potato and leek sabayon – a perfect venue for special occasions.

 Pollen, #01-09 Flower Dome, Gardens By The Bay, 18 Marina Gardens Drive, Singapore 018953, p.
 6604 9988.

-While JAAN isn’t really a vegetarian restaurant either (see Pollen), but this fine French culinary superstar offers vegetarian diners a five- and seven-course Jardin Gourmand ‘Gourmet Garden’ menu that features such delights as chestnut cannelloni with wild mushroom and kabocha pumpkin with barley risotto.
-And veggie-lovers, expect to splurge here too; the full seven-course menu paired with wine runs at $388.
+While JAAN isn’t really a vegetarian restaurant either (see Pollen), but this fine French culinary superstar offers vegetarian diners a five- and seven-course menu that features such delights as chestnut cannelloni with wild mushroom and kabocha pumpkin with barley risotto.
+And veggie-lovers, expect to splurge here too; the full seven-course set dinner menu paired with wine runs at $190++.

 Joie (pronounced ‘joy’, not ‘joey’) is a meat-free dining spot that serves up luxurious options like bailing mushroom on paper hot pot and a zucchini tower.
 Can’t make up your mind?
 Opt for the multi-course lunch (six-course for $38.80++) or dinner (seven-course for $68.80++).